 Thank you for visiting HopefulCanadians.com.
-Hi, my name is Frank Eves, I’m a happily married father of three, granddad of one and a retired MD.
+Hi, my name is Frank Eves, I’m a happily married father of three, granddad of two and a retired MD.

 Q: Why did I launch HopefulCanadians.com?